deep-learning-for-humans/spam-slaya/README.md

 ### Caveat with Google Credentials

-Because of Google’s restrictions on who can get access to email inboxes (very rightfully so), we decided that we will never be a “verified” application.
+Because of Google’s restrictions on who can get access to email inboxes (very rightfully so), we decided that we will never be a "verified" application.
 Verification by Google is a long drawn process that involves multiple hoops to jump through (and keep jumping through year after year).

 We have thoroughly detailed the steps that need to be followed in the link below that will allow you to generate your Google Credentials.
 For each credential you generate, up to 100 people can be added to it.
 We recommend that you use this only for very close friends and family.